 Library Advisory Board

-Established September, 1975 by Resolution #75-188.
-Duties: To act in an advisory capacity to the Board of Supervisors and the County Library Director regarding Library operations and services, common needs of the Library system, recommend, study, and review long range plans and programs of the Library.
-Reviews budget programs and make budget recommendations to the Board of Supervisors.
+Established September of 1975 by Resolution #75-188.
+Duties: To act in an advisory capacity to the Board of Supervisors and the County Library Director regarding Library operations and services, common needs of the Library system, recommend, study, and review long-range plans and programs of the Library.
+Reviews budget programs and makes budget recommendations to the Board of Supervisors.

 The Lake County Library Advisory Board is a group of five Lake County Residents, one from each supervisorial district.